 The first cat, painted in 2007, was Purrsie, the Purrfect Platinum Pussycat, who happened to be a perfectly adorable platinum-colored American Shorthair.
 Purrsie’s heart-shaped markings made her the perfect model for Purrsie’s Hope; since then, the painting has appeared on many Cats for the Cure products.
 Purrsie belonged to Suzie Geraldi, who was Claudia’s assistant at the time.

 With this in mind, Claudia adjusted the mission of Cats for the Cure.
-Half of her donations would go to UC Davis for feline disease research, and the other half would continue to benefit human breast cancer research.
+Part of the yearly donations received would go to UC Davis for feline disease research, and the rest would continue to benefit human breast cancer research.

 Five months after Sabrina passed away, the Sanchez family adopted a new kitten, a little four-month-old Scottish Fold named Lucy.
 She was sweet and loving—everything Claudia wanted in a cat.
 Lucy spent two months adjusting to the new household and irritating Simba, Claudia’s other cat.
 Then, one late October day, she became lethargic.
 Claudia took her to the local vet, who told her that Lucy had a fever, most likely the flu.
-By the end of the weekend, however, she was worse.
-Within a week, she was gone; she was only six months old.
+Lucy got worse.
+Within a week, she was gone.
+She was only six months old.
 She was diagnosed with feline infectious peritonitis (FIP) at UC Davis.
 Within two months, three of her litter mates also died of FIP.
 The kittens’ owners and breeders were devastated.

 Claudia has always hoped that her artwork served a purpose—even if that purpose was as simple as making people smile.
 Now, however, she hopes that her artwork and her work with Cats for the Cure will help save lives, human and feline, in the fight against cancer, FIP, and other diseases such as HCM.